-True, there's a boatload of sills DQt NO Insuming "Leadership."
+True, there's a boatload of stills DO NO The Up ling "Leadership."
 They live deserves their say.
-Good leaders the floor and crefully consider what others suggest.

-EXAMPLE Showing is always more powerful than telling, so that actions speak ouder than words.
+Good leaders to the floor and crefully consider what others suggest.
+EXAMPLE Showing is always more powerful than telling, so tactions speak ouder than words.
 Pitch in and model what you want other to do.
 ATTITUDE Believing you and your group car accomplish someting is the biggest part of the ejection.
-Experies of the ejection of contagious!

-cial skill to ke it a true DIALOGUE Anyone can talk eryone and all points of view. give-and-take dialogue, a discussion that incl.
-Good leaders know the value of dialogue.

-ONERGY ▶ Effective leaders are often described as tireless.
-Altough you can t some rest, the energy you bring to your group will be a my yator and commonent in your success.
+Experies of the ejection of contagious! cial skill to ke it a true DIALOGUE Anyone can talk eryone and all points of view. give-and-take dialogue, a discussion that incl.
+Good leaders know the value of dialogue. ● NERGY ▶ Effective leaders are often described as tireless.
+Altough you can a some rest, the energy you bring to your group will be a mayator and commonent in your success.

-RESPONDED TO THE buck stops here, good lex whow, meaning they've got to do while mested, keep their word, and through every step of the way.
+RESPONDED TO The buck stops here, good lex whow, meaning they've got to do while mested, keep their word, and through every step of the way.